 Not all mortgage agreements will include a defeasance clause because real estate laws and language vary from state to state depending on the type of mortgage theory they use.

 Since a defeasance clause conveys title upon satisfaction of the loan, these types of clauses are typically only used in title theory states where the bank holds ownership of the home until the mortgage is paid off.
 Over half of the states in the U.S. use title theory, including:

 - The South: Alabama*, Georgia, Mississippi, North Carolina, Tennessee, Texas, Virginia, West Virginia

 - The West: Arizona, California, Colorado, Nebraska, Nevada, Oregon, South Dakota, Utah, Washington (state), Wyoming

-Alaska is also a title theory state.
+Alaska and Washington D.C. also fall under title theory.
+The states with an asterisk are also intermediary states.
 All of the rest in the U.S. not listed above are lien theory states.